 Professor Galler has practiced law as an associate in two major New York City firms.
-She has broad experience in federal income tax matters, including corporate transactions, international aspects of United States taxation, consolidated returns, equipment leasing, real estate investment trusts, and partnerships.
+She has broad experience in federal income tax matters, primarily in corporate transactions, and international aspects of United States taxation.
 She is admitted to the bar in New York and Massachusetts.
-Her affiliations include the Internal Revenue Service Volunteer Tax Assistance Program and the American Jewish Congress Metropolitan Legal Services Program, of which she is a Member of the Executive Board.
+Her affiliations include the Internal Revenue Service Volunteer Tax Assistance Program.
+She is a Member of the New York State Bar Association Tax Section Committee on Foreign Activities of United States Taxpayers.